Physical Effects of Binge Eating Disorder

 - Bingeing at least once a week for three months (or more).

-Warning signs of binge eating disorder may include:
+Warning signs and symptoms of binge eating disorder may include:

-- Eating unusually large amounts of food in a small amount of time
+- Eating objectively large amounts of food in a small amount of time

 - Eating despite a lack of appetite